Factors to consider when determining the most appropriate journals for publishing your research include:

-The term was coined by Jeffrey Beall who until recently maintained a blog exposing such publishers, and a continually updated (but not exhaustive) list of publishers and their titles
+The term was coined by Jeffrey Beall who until 2017 maintained a blog exposing such publishers, and a continually updated (but not exhaustive) list of publishers and their titles.

 The World Association of Medical Editors (WAME) has released a document to "provide guidance to help editors, researchers, funders, academic institutions and other stakeholders distinguish predatory journals from legitimate journals."

 Journals included in the following lists are considered to be of a high standard:

 Business, Economics, Tourism

 Image above of journals and globe by Surachai at FreeDigitalPhotos.net

 Image at top of 'Quality' magnified by Stuart Miles at FreeDigitalPhotos.net